The Artful Escape: Development

 The game, still under the name The Artful Escape of Francis Vendetti, was first shown in playable form at PAX East during March 2017.
 The game had a larger reveal during the Electronic Entertainment Expo 2017 that June as a featured title in Microsoft's press conference, where it was revealed that the game would have a console-exclusive release on the Xbox One.
 At Microsoft's Xbox London event in November 2019, the game was confirmed for a 2020 release date on Xbox One, Microsoft Windows, and for iOS devices via Apple Arcade.
 In November 2020, Annapurna Interactive confirmed that the game was delayed to 2021.

 The game was one featured during Annapurna Interactive's July 2021 showcase.
-In addition to the planned September 9, 2021 release, it was shown that the game will include voicework from Michael Johnston as Francis, Caroline Kinley as Violetta, along with supporting voice work from Lena Headey (the Tastemaker), Jason Schwartzman (Zomm), Mark Strong (Stargordon), and Carl Weathers (Lightman).
+In addition to the planned September 9, 2021 release, it was shown that the game would include voicework from Michael Johnston as Francis, Caroline Kinley as Violetta, along with supporting voice work from Lena Headey (the Tastemaker), Jason Schwartzman (Zomm), Mark Strong (Stargordon), and Carl Weathers (Lightman).

 Beethoven & Dinosaur were the recipients of a small business grant from the City of Melbourne in 2017.